interstitialRedirectModalTitle

 © David Slater

-Reef restoration has been helping to regenerate reefs in other parts of the world for more than two decades.
-With recent bleaching events resulting in a 30% loss of live coral cover in Hawai‘i, it is essential to understand the potential of this intervention to sustain Hawaiʻi’s spectacular coral reef ecosystems and the many benefits reefs provide.
+Around the world, reef restoration has emerged as an important component of coral reef recovery.
+In Hawaiʻi, recent bleaching events have caused a 30% loss of live coral cover, making it essential to understand the potential of restoration to help sustain Hawaiʻi’s spectacular coral reef ecosystems and the communities that depend on them.

 Reef Restoration